Yahuza Ado

 Yahuza Ado Inuwa popularly known as Yahuza Ado Yankaba (born March 3, 1966) is the chairman of the Standards Council of the Standards Organisation of Nigeria (SON).
 He is an All Progressive Congress (APC) card carrying member from Nasarawa Local Government in Kano State.

 Early life and education

 Born on 3 March 1966 to the family of Alhaji Ado Inuwa Yankaba, in Kano city.
 Yahuza was a Graduate from Bayero University Kano, a focused personality who joined politics at an early age and became elected member of Kano State House of Assembly under the Peoples Democratic Party (PDP) from Nasarawa Local Government in 1999.
 He was one of the frontline members that supported Rabiu Kwankwaso administration between 1999 and 2003.

 Political career

 Yahuza Ado Inuwa was first elected to the Kano State House of Assembly under the Peoples Democratic Party (PDP) in 1999.
 He was the first whip of the Kano State House of Assembly in the Fourth Nigerian Republic.

-In 2025, Inuwa was appointed as the chairman of the Standards Council of the Standards Organisation of Nigeria (SON) by the Nigerian president, Bola Ahmed Tinubu, GCFR.
+In 2025, Inuwa was appointed as the chairman of the Standards Council of the Standards Organisation of Nigeria (SON) by the Nigerian president, Bola Ahmed Tinubu.